tinymce/tinymce-docs/_includes/configuration/file-browser-callback.md

 ## file_browser_callback

-This option enables you to add your own file browser/image browser to TinyMCE.
+This option enables you to add your own file or image browser browser to TinyMCE.

 If this option is set with a value a browse button will appear in different dialogs such as "insert/edit link" or "insert/edit image".
 If this option hasn't got a value set (or equals to false or null) the dialogs in question won't show any browse button.